-Long-term follow-up - Extension study:
+Long-term follow-up in the separate extended safety follow-up study:

-All ongoing study subjects who have completed at a minimum the EOT visit or 30 days from last study treatment dose, whichever is latest, may be transitioned into a separate long-term follow-up study (BAY 88-8223 study 16996 / NCT02312960).
-The separate long-term follow-up study has been set up to follow subjects who received radium-223 dichloride or placebo in the course of Bayer-sponsored clinical trials.
+All subjects who have completed at a minimum the EOT visit or 30 days from last study treatment dose, whichever is latest, will be transitioned into a separate extended safety follow-up study (BAY 88-8223 study 16996 / NCT02312960).
+The separate extended safety follow-up study has been set up to follow subjects who received radium-223 dichloride or placebo in the course of Bayer-sponsored clinical trials.
 The primary objective of this study is to define the long-term safety profile of radium-223 dichloride.

-All subjects who transition into this separate long-term followup study will require a separate signed informed consent.
+All subjects who transition into this separate extended safety follow-up study will require a separate signed informed consent.
+All efforts will be made to transition all subjects to the extended safety follow-up study.

-This study will end when all subjects have transitioned into the long-term follow-up study or discontinued from this study for another reason (e.g., death, consent withdrawn and active objection for further data collection, lost to follow-up).
-Until the transition to the long-term follow up study, subjects will continue to follow all the protocols required procedures and visits in the current protocol.
-Methodology section modified by Amendments 1, 2, 4, and 8.
-Type of control Placebo-control arm Number of subjects 227 subjects in total (with 1:1 randomization) Primary variable Symptomatic skeletal event-free survival (SSE-FS) Time point/frame of measurement for primary variable(s) The primary variable/endpoint, SSE-FS, is defined as the time from randomization to the occurrence of one of the following: (1) An on-study SSE, which is defined as: a. the use of EBRT to relieve skeletal symptoms b. the occurrence of new symptomatic pathological bone fractures (vertebral or non-vertebral) c. the occurrence of spinal cord compression d. a tumor related orthopedic surgical intervention.
+This study will end at the time the last subject on treatment discontinues oral exemestane and/or everolimus treatment and completes end of treatment visit or discontinues from this study for another reason (e.g., death, consent withdrawn and active objection for further data collection).
+Until the transition to the extended safety follow-up study, subjects will continue to follow all the protocols required procedures and visits in the current protocol.
+Type of control Placebo-control arm Number of subjects 311 subjects in total (with 1:1 randomization) Primary variable Symptomatic skeletal event-free survival Time point/frame of measurement for primary variable(s) The primary variable/endpoint, SSE-FS, is defined as the time from randomization to the occurrence of one of the following: (1) An on-study SSE, which is defined as: a. the use of EBRT to relieve skeletal symptoms b. the occurrence of new symptomatic pathological bone fractures (vertebral or non-vertebral) c. the occurrence of spinal cord compression d. a tumor related orthopedic surgical intervention.
 (2) Death from any cause Note: All prior SRE-related procedures (i.e., orthopedic surgery, EBRT) must be administered prior to randomization.
 Plan for statistical analysis The analysis of efficacy will be performed using the intent-to-treat population, defined as all subjects who are randomized.
-The primary efficacy analysis of SSE-FS will be performed using a log-rank test, stratified by the same factors as the randomization factors (i.e., geographic region, prior lines of hormone therapy in metastatic setting, and prior SREs).
+The primary efficacy analysis of SSE-FS will be performed using a log-rank test, stratified by the same factors as the randomization factors (i.e., geographic region, prior lines of hormone therapy in metastatic setting, and visceral disease).
 A one-sided alpha of 0.1 will be used for the analysis of SSE-FS.
-Assuming a one-sided alpha of 0.1, power of 90%, a randomization ratio of 1:1 between treatments, and the median SSE-FS for the control group to be 7 months, approximately 119 events will be required to detect a 60% increase in SSE-FS for a total of 227 subjects in the 2 treatment groups combined.
-The secondary and exploratory time-to-event efficacy endpoints will be analyzed using a log-rank test, stratified by the same
+Assuming a one-sided alpha of 0.1, power of 90%, the median SSE-FS for the control group is 8.3 months and a randomization ratio of 1:1 between treatments, approximately 160 events will be required to detect a 50% increase in SSE-FS for a total of 311 subjects in the 2 treatment groups combined.
+The secondary time-to-event efficacy endpoints will be analyzed using a log-rank test, stratified by the same factors as the randomization factors.
+The exploratory time-to-event efficacy endpoints will be analyzed using a log-rank test, stratified by the same factors as the randomization factors.